 Northern Thailand Trip.
 Day 4-5: Chiang Mai - Kuala Lumpur

-This comes as no surprise as visiting the elephants is the must tourist activity in Chiang Mai, and in fact in most of our visit to Thailand.
+This is unsurprising, as visiting elephants is the top tourist activity in Chiang Mai and most of our time in Thailand.
 Other than sitting on an elephant, ox cart riding and bamboo rafting were unique activities that we experienced all in one place.

-We spent almost 4 hours at Mae Taeng Elephant Park, where halal lunch buffet included with the package.
-Instead of buffer, our lunch were served as we were the only Muslim family that day.
-Mrs Nhai informed us that most of the elephant camps were experiencing deterioration on visitors, especially the Chinese tourist.
+We spent almost 4 hours at Mae Taeng Elephant Park, where a halal lunch buffet was included with the package.
+Instead of a buffet, our lunch was served, as we were the only Muslim family that day.
+Mrs. Nhai informed us that most of the elephant camps were experiencing deterioration in visitors, especially the Chinese tourists.
 Some of the small park may need to close shops.

 Hey!
 What's wrong with my tummy??